almamun-git/autovidai-engine/README.md

-# AutoVidAI: The Automated Social Media Video Engine
+# Automatic Video Generating AI Engine

-AutoVidAI is a headless, API-first orchestration engine built in Python to fully automate the production of short-form social media videos.
+**Automatic Video Generating AI Engine** (formerly AutoVidAI) is a headless, API-first orchestration engine built in Python to fully automate the production of short-form social media videos.
 The goal is to create a fully autonomous, "set and forget" content pipeline by composing a series of micro-tasks powered by best-in-class APIs.

 The engine currently operates as a **5-stage workflow**, passing structured JSON payloads between each stage to maintain state.